 A Thai man, who spoke and read English, delivered the shockingly bad news to a man already in hell

 Finally, another prisoner was injected into the population.
 A Thai man who seemed to be able to speak English.
 Jesse asked the man to explain the charges and the meaning of the document to him.

 He recalls the man reading it for some time carefully and shaking his head.
 The man then looked up at him and again slowly shook his head and said: ‘You, my friend, are never going home from this prison.’

 Locked up in Bang Kwang prison

 The prison was the notorious Bang Kwang or ‘Big Tiger’ because of its well-deserved reputation for eating inmates alive with poor hygiene, appalling food, harsh conditions and chronic overcrowding.
-The site of Thailand’s execution chamber, it is a huge complex which houses over 6,000 inmates.
+The site of Thailand’s execution chamber is a huge complex that houses over 6,000 inmates.